Close

 Processing Times by Visa Type

-Egypt visa processing varies significantly by application method and type.
-Tourist e-visas process within 7 business days, while embassy applications typically require 5-10 business days.
+Egypt e-visa applications process within 3-5 business days, though official sources recommend submitting applications at least 7 working days before travel.
+Visa on arrival is issued immediately at entry, while e-visas typically take 2-3 business days to process.
+Embassy applications require different timeframes depending on location.
 Business visas follow similar timeframes, though complex applications may extend to 15 business days.
 Work permits demand 4-6 weeks for complete processing, including security clearances.

 Visa Costs & Fee Structure